Twitter is hands down one of the most important social networking sites for startups and businesses looking to grow their online presence.

 It’s instantaneous, can be used to start conversations, spread information, get feedback on products and services, and so much more.

-I spent a few years managing the social media accounts of several companies, and also some work from home jobs myself.
+I spent a few years managing the social media accounts of several companies, so I have some great Twitter growth hacking insights.

 Do you want to learn what I now know about how to grow on Twitter?

 In this post, I’ll go through 13 different sure-fire Twitter growth hacking strategies that have worked for me, and will help you to grow your Twitter page.

 Why create a Twitter page for your Startup?

 If you’re a startup founder, there’s only one thing that’s more important than growing your company, and that’s growing your brand.

 Your Twitter page is your window into the world of online communication, conversation, information, support, advice, sales, opportunities, and it’s an excellent place to grow your network.